Delray Beach Personal Injury Lawyers

-- He or she should specialize in personal injury law.
-Asking a lawyer, for example, to represent you in your personal injury claim is like asking a kidney specialist to perform open-heart surgery.
+- They should specialize in personal injury law.
+Asking a lawyer, for example, to represent you in your injury claim is like asking a kidney specialist to perform open-heart surgery.

-- He or she should have many years of experience in personal injury law.
+- They should have many years of experience in personal injury law.

-- He or she should have plenty of trial experience.
-A skilled settlement negotiator who has never been to trial is unlikely to be taken seriously by an insurance company, because he or she cannot “pull the trigger” on the claim by winning a lawsuit, leaving the insurance company with nothing to fear.
+- They should have plenty of trial experience.
+A skilled settlement negotiator who has never been to trial is unlikely to be taken seriously by an insurance company because they cannot “pull the trigger” on the claim by winning a lawsuit, leaving the insurance company with nothing to fear.

 - Honesty, loyalty, brilliance, aggressiveness, and fearlessness.
-These personal qualities cannot be learned from studying out of books.
+These personal qualities cannot be learned from studying books.

 How much is my case worth?

-Without examining the facts of your particular case, it is difficult to give a precise answer to this question.
-Some of the most important factors in determining the value of a case are:
+Without examining the facts of your particular case, it isn’t easy to give a precise answer to this question.
+Some essential factors in determining the value of a case are:

 - The severity of your injuries

 - How many injuries have you suffered (how expensive are they to treat?)

 - How much physical suffering was involved